-Greville Norman (Hon Treasurer) was educated at Warwick School and LSE.
+Greville Norman (Hon Treasurer and Hon Secretary) was educated at Warwick School and LSE.
 He qualified as an accountant and chartered secretary in the 1970s.
 For 20 years he worked as a consultant in the social housing sector.
 He was Hon Treasurer of Southwark and London Diocesan Housing Association for more than 15 years and worked as its accountant.
 In 2007 he first went to Saccidananda Ashram, Tamil Nadu, India with a trip organised by Chigwell School, where his daughter was educated.
 Later in 2007, having semi-retired to work only for charitable organisations, he became a Trustee and Hon Treasurer of BGCT and since then has returned to the Ashram six times, visiting all of the Trust’s projects.
-He is also Clerk to the Governors and Company Secretary of Chigwell School.
+For 8 years he was Clerk to the Governors and Company Secretary of Chigwell School and is now also Hon Treasurer of the Copped Hall Trust and Independent Examiner to a few charities near his home.
 His interests include world music, guitar, videography and golf.
 Greville conducts most of the Trust’s administration on a day-to-day basis.

 Pippa Mistry-Norman (Membership Secretary) first went to the Ashram in 2007 with her family (including her father, Greville, a fellow trustee) after Chris Collingwood, her then chaplain at Chigwell School where she was a pupil from 2000-2011, encouraged her to go.
 She moved from Chigwell to study Classical Studies and Theology at the University of Exeter.
 Pippa was made a trustee in 2014 and works primarily in fundraising, website maintenance and social media.
 She is passionate about writing fanfiction, travelling, working for LGBTQ rights and mental health awareness, blogging, opera, film and television (in particular sci-fi and fantasy).
-Having completed a her BA, Pippa is now training to be a sommeliere and working as a floor assistant at a private members club on Pall Mall.
+Having completed a her BA, Pippa is now a sommeliere and working in wine sales.

 Colonel Bob Stewart DSO was educated at Chigwell School, Essex during the sixties before attending the RMA Sandhurst and joined the Cheshire Regiment.
 He is well-known as a military leader for his work in the Bosnian War for which he was decorated with the Distinguished Service Order.
 After leaving the army in 1996, he became a businessman before being elected to Parliament in 2010 the MP for Beckenham.
 Bob Stewart, as an old school friend of trustee Dr. Pruss, accepted the invitation to become patron of the BGCT in November 2014.
 Since then, he has spoken for the charity in a debate in Parliament.